Everything You Need to Know About the Easter Rabbit

 It happened when several German immigrants carried on their tradition called the Osterhase, also called Oschter Haws.
 This tradition involves an egg-laying hare that produces colorful eggs.
 Kids will then make nests for this creature and wait for the colorful eggs.

-Instead of nests, kids now make decorated baskets that would be filled when the Easter Rabbit comes to deliver some treats.
+Instead of nests, kids now make decorated baskets that would be filled when the Easter Bunny comes to deliver some treats.
 If you want to know more, you may also check this video below.

 The Connection between Rabbits and Easter